 In 2007, the Millennium Challenge Corporation invested in a $461 million compact with El Salvador focusing on infrastructure and human development.
 The compact required that local municipalities and beneficiary communities fund a small portion of project costs.

 The MCC projects that the compact will provide employment and economic opportunity to over 700,000 Salvadorans in the next 20 years.

 Since the compact’s implementation in 2006, over 10,000 people in El Salvador and major cities in the U.S. participated in consultations.
 Several business owners in the U.S. have invested in long-term, business opportunities in the Northern Zone, which has been impoverished since the Civil War in the 1980s.

 MCC efforts in El Salvador have produced tangible results and garnered international acclaim.
 Upon completion in 2012, the compact expanded electrification to 12 percent more households, provided potable water to 7,600 families and allowed 12,000 Salvadorans – 60 percent women – to access vocational training.

 The El Salvador Compact has also expanded economic opportunities for dairy farmers and other small businesses that operate in the isolated Northern Zone.
-FOMILENIO, the MCA of the El Salvador Compact, managed construction of the Northern Transnational Highway Project.
+FOMILENIO, the MCA of the El Salvador Compact, managed the construction of the Northern Transnational Highway Project.
 Improved road connectivity combined with investments in training, technology and product marketing assisted 17,500 producers.

-In September 2014, the MCC established another $277 million compact in El Salvador to address lack of employment and infrastructure to continue its legacy.
+In September 2014, the MCC established another $277 million compact in El Salvador to address a lack of employment and infrastructure to continue its legacy.

 “The MCC process has generated significant goodwill in developing countries and contributed to U.S. foreign policy objectives in those where it operates,” said Hewko.